 Namma Veettu Pillai Twitter Review: Here Is What Fans Feel About The Sivakarthikeyan Starrer

-Namma Veettu Pillai, featuring Sivakarthikeyan in the lead, released today (September 27, 2019), much to the delight of movie buffs movie .
+Namma Veettu Pillai, featuring Sivakarthikeyan in the lead, released today (September 27, 2019), much to the delight of movie buffs.
 The film, directed by Pandiraj, features the 'Box Office King' in a 'desi' avatar that has grabbed a reasonable amount of attention.
-The film's trailer suggests that it is an emotional family-drama and this indicates that it has the potential to do well in the smaller cities.
+The movie's trailer suggests that it is an emotional family drama, and this indicates that it has the potential to do well in smaller cities.

-Namma Veettu Pillai, stars Aishwarya Rajesh and Anu Emmanuel as the leading ladies, which is one of its big highlights.'
+Namma Veettu Pillai, stars Aishwarya Rajesh and Anu Emmanuel as the leading ladies, which is one of its big highlights.

 The general feeling is that Namma Veettu Pillai is a crucial release for Sivakarthikeyan as Seema Raja and Mr Local did not do well at the ticket window.